Combi steamer: Description

-Combi steamers are cooking assistants used primarily to prepare food for larger numbers of people at one time.
+Combi steamers are used primarily to prepare food for larger numbers of people at one time.

 Combi steamers replace practically all conventional industrial-scale cooking appliances, such as convection ovens, stoves, pots and grills.
 They combine the advantages of steaming (e.g., short cooking times, low cooking loss levels, juiciness) with those of convection heat (e.g., intense flavor, appetizing color, crisp crusts).